ecc521/capacitor-zoom-android/README.md

 # capacitor-zoom-android

-Enable or disable zoom on Android apps built with Capacitor
+Enable or disable pinch-zoom on Android apps built with Capacitor

 ## Install